dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/faq.md

 </summary>
 <p>

-You can use stMADA and more and more protocols should support it going forward.
+Yes, when staking you will receive a token, stMADA,  representing your stake and more and more protocols should support it going forward.

 </p>
 </details>